A world-class creative quarter will be developed in Wellington’s Civic Square. Join us in creating a national treasure in New Zealand's capital city.

 In a unique collaboration between Victoria University of Wellington, the New Zealand Symphony Orchestra and the Wellington City Council, a vision is taking shape for a national centre of musical excellence in central Wellington.

-With a restored and strengthened Wellington Town Hall at its heart, and the redevelopment of adjacent buildings, the new centre will be home to Victoria’s New Zealand School of Music and the New Zealand Symphony Orchestra.
+With an upgraded and strengthened Wellington Town Hall at its heart, and the redevelopment of adjacent buildings, the new centre will be home to Victoria University of Wellington’s New Zealand School of Music and the New Zealand Symphony Orchestra.
 It will provide a foundation for musical performance, education, culture and the arts in Wellington.

-This national centre for music will place two leaders in the creative arts in the heart of the city, facilitating the exchange of ideas and innovation between Victoria University, the New Zealand Symphony Orchestra, the city and its people.
+This national centre for music will place two leaders in the creative arts in the heart of the city, facilitating the exchange of ideas and innovation between Victoria University of Wellington, the New Zealand Symphony Orchestra, the city and its people.

 "A national music centre will be a real boost for our city, strengthening Wellington’s status as the cultural capital of New Zealand and providing our city with an exciting new attraction." — Wellington Mayor Justin Lester

 News and events

 Keep up to date with the latest news around the national music centre and find out what's on.

 "A purpose-built home will transform the New Zealand Symphony Orchestra.
 We will be able to offer a wider range of performances, recordings and broadcasts.
 This is a bold and exciting collaboration that will make music accessible to many more audiences." — Christopher Blake QSO, Chief Executive, New Zealand Symphony Orchestra